How many things are you putting off until you retire?

-Another big reason is so that you can budget for how much it’s going to cost you to live in the place of your dreams, and still have time to save accordingly.
-A couple who are good friends of mine want to retire to San Francisco, one of the most expensive places in the U.S. Fortunately, they earn a decent income, have no kids, and are still 15 years or so away from retiring, so they are able to save extra money in anticipation of realizing their goal.
+Another big reason to decide where you want to live is so that you can budget for how much it’s going to cost you to live there and save accordingly.
+A couple who are good friends of mine want to retire to San Francisco, one of the most expensive places in the US.
+Because they made this decision 15 years before they intend to retire, they have time to save extra money in anticipation of realizing their goal.

 ~~~~~ continued below ~~~~~